Real Estate

 | Regular income | Monthly rent (when tenant present) |

-| Value growth | Long-term real estate price growth (historically 2-3% annually [7]) |
+| Value growth | Long-term real estate price growth (historically 2-3% annually [7]; residential prices rose 2.3% year-on-year in Q1 2026 [15]) |

-| Tax deductions | Depreciation (2-2.5% per year), repair costs, mortgage interest deductible from taxable income |
+| Tax deductions | Depreciation (2-3% per year depending on construction year [16]), repair costs, mortgage interest deductible from taxable income |

 | Using borrowed funds | Leverage increases return on own capital |